How to Use Virtual Viewport and Zoom in C#

 $vbLabelText $csharpLabel

-Continuous feed rendering creates a single-page PDF that enforces the entire content's width and height to fit onto one page, making it suitable for documents like consumer bills or receipts.
-The default width for the PDF page is 80.0 millimeters, and the default margin is 5 millimeters.
+Continuous feed rendering creates a single-page PDF that fits all content onto one page, suitable for documents like consumer bills or receipts.
+The default PDF page width is 80.0 millimeters with 5-millimeter margins.
 Let's render the 'receipt.html' file to PDF.

 :path=/static-assets/pdf/content-code-examples/how-to/viewport-zoom-continuous-feed.cs